iotaledger/tips/text/0034-colored-coins/0034-colored-coins.md

    coins to mint is defined in the minting output(s) of a transaction.
 Once minted, the color can't be changed, and no more new coins can be minted with the same color.
  - Colored coins can be transferred just like IOTA coins, without transaction fees.
- - Colored coins can be destroyed  (uncolored), which essentially means that the coins loose their unique color attribute and become regular IOTA coins.
+ - Colored coins can be destroyed  (uncolored), which essentially means that the coins lose their unique color attribute and become regular IOTA coins.

 # Motivation